1. What is Academy Soccer?

 11. How are games scheduled in Academy?

-All academy games are scheduled by your club's academy directors and are scheduled for Saturdays (generally mornings) and occasional Sunday afternoons.
-Schedules are created based on distance and proximity between clubs as well as making sure every player/team has at least one game each weekend.
-There is no official ranking system for academy teams so clubs match up according to number of teams before skill level, although skill level is considered as well.
+All academy matches are scheduled by the club Academy Director, and are scheduled for Saturdays and occasional Sunday afternoons.
+IAFC Academy Director only has control over the games scheduled at IAFC fields.
+Schedules are created based on distance and proximity between clubs as well as scheduling at least one game each weekend.
+There is no official ranking system for academy teams, so club directors do the best they can matching up teams to create competitive, fun matches.
 Usually clubs schedule home and away matches for the fall and spring season.
 So, whichever club Inter Atlanta FC teams travel to play during the fall season, those teams will travel to Inter Atlanta FC during the following spring season.

 12. Apart from regular season games, will the players go to tournaments?

 Yes.
 Teams are required to do at least one pre-season and one post‐season tournament each season.
-So, with two seasons, this means a minimum of four tournaments per calendar year.
-Some higher‐level teams attend more than four tournaments, some out of town, and additional fees will apply .
+So, with two seasons, this means a minimum of four tournaments per year.
+Some higher‐level teams attend more than four tournaments, some are out of town, and additional fees will apply.

 13. If a player cannot attend a particular tournament, do we still have to pay?